 - Strengthens your heart – ED is one of the earliest signs of a heart problem, but exercise directly affects your heart’s health.
 Your heart is a muscle and exercise can strengthen it by making it pump more effectively.

 - Lowers blood sugar – uncontrolled blood sugar levels can lead to type-2 diabetes which causes serious damage to blood vessels and limits the flow of blood to the penis.
 Exercising will make your muscles absorb more glucose from the blood, causing your blood sugar level to stay low.

 - Helps maintain a healthy weight – Exercise is a crucial strategy for maintaining a healthy weight.
 Obesity puts extra strain on your heart, and contributes to diabetes and vascular disease.
 As discussed above, both these conditions are linked to a reduced blood flow to the penis.

 4. Addresses psychological contributors to ED

 Exercise can help you get in the mood.
 The endorphins released by exercise can boost your sense of wellbeing, often increasing your libido as a result.

 Investing time in your body by exercising is an important means of addressing psychological issues which may be contributing to your ED.
 Low self-esteem and body image can feed into sexual dysfunction, but exercise can be a great way of helping you improve self-image and work to overcome these psychological barriers to intimacy.

 However, if your ED has a deeper psychological cause you may want to consider therapy for ED.

-If you suffer from long-term ED, exercise may not be enough.
+Exercise may not be enough.